PJKnightR/RPG_Game/src/Readme (Master).txt

 -Actually finish

 To-do aka ?
 (In order of priority(sort of)):
--Finish implementation of heart canisters
+    Partially Implemented:
+        -Being pushed to previous position in board mode -Add amount of given health statistic from heart canisters -Disable running away in dungeons
--Heart Canisters ID's and add them to the master item list -Add enemy attack power modifier based on difficulty
+        -Add enemy attack power modifier based on difficulty -Add generation of a new board when requirements are met -Add saving and loading in board mode
+        -Rework things with a random chance by using global variables for easier access -Reworking of stats (using a base player and multipliers maybe) -More Player Classes
+        -More enemies

+    No Current Implementation:
         -Custom mode
--Adventure Mode
--Reworking of stats (using a base player and multipliers maybe) -Rework things with a random chance by using global variables for easier access -Add more events (enemy kingdoms, strongholds, mountains, valleys, fields, caves) -Story mode
+        -Add more events (enemy kingdoms, strongholds, mountains, valleys, fields, caves) -Story mode
         -Add dungeon bosses
         -Add more to dungeons
         -More items (stat boost potions)
         -Attack types
         -Status Effects
         -Ability to miss an attack
--More enemies
         -GUI
--More Player Classes
         -Pets
         -Speed boost item
         -Mana boost item
         -Exp boost item
--gold boost item
+        -Gold boost item

 Bugs:
 -Enemies possibly learn attacks one level to late (Found by Patrick)